Last Updated 4 months by Emily Standley-Allard

 One of the key roles a social media expert plays is assisting with negative news communications and crisis communications.

-For more details on the duties of the roles of a social media consultant read this post:
+For more details on the duties of the roles of a social media consultant and how to determine your social media management pricing read this post:

 If you work on a freelance basis, it is always a good idea to consider charging by the hour.